-Previously, for the transfer of part or all of the shares in a company owning real estate, stamp duty of 0.1% of the value of the shares was levied.
-However, after the new Tax Law came into effect in May 2023, any company that directly or indirectly owns real estate that is worth more than 50% of the total assets is considered as a real estate company for the purpose of determining the applicable rate of stamp duty for share transfer, which shall be 4% as opposed to 0.1% in the case of a non-real estate company.
+Previously, for the transfer of part or all of the shares in a company owning real estate, stamp duty of 0.1% of the and estate company for the purpose of determining the applicable rate of stamp duty for share transfer, which shall be 4% as opposed to 0.1% in the case of a non-real estate company. may hip, tes, tes, backward to provide for an exemption and reduction of stamp duty in the case of: (i) the transfer of immovable regulation to provide for an exemption and reduction of stamp duty in the case of: (i) the transfer of immovable property amongst immediate family members; or (ii) the transfer of shares listed on the Cambodia Securities Exchange ("CSX").18 value of the shares was levied.
+However, after the new directly or indirectly owns real estate that is worth more than 50% of the total assets is considered as a real

-The Cambodian government in 2017 introduced a regulation to provide for an exemption and reduction of stamp duty in the case of: (i) the transfer of immovable property amongst immediate family members; or (ii) the transfer of shares listed on the Cambodia Securities Exchange ("CSX").
+Tax Law came into effect in May 2023, any company that